-This is also a kind of filtered protein in which extra carbs and fat is also removed from concentrated protein, then it contains 90-95% protein.
+This is also a kind of filtered protein in which extra carbs and fat are also removed from concentrated protein, then it contains 90-95% protein.

 3- Protein hydrolysates

-Whey protein is the most popular Protein Supplements in the market.
+Whey is the most popular Protein Supplement in the market.
 There is a by-product to be obtained during the milk change process in cheese.

 It is another protein powder.
 Casein is produced using a separation process applied to milk which can concentrate or isolate the protein of milk with carb and fats.

-Casein protein powder offers similar benefits to whey protein but with a different release process.
+it offers similar benefits to whey but with a different release process.
 Because the casein takes time to digest, according to research, it is preferable to optimal protein before going to bed.

-Egg protein comes from the egg!
-It is a complete protein which separates the yolk and the dehydration of the white part of the egg is dehydrated.
+As the name suggests it comes from the EGG!
+It is a complete protein that separates the yolk and the dehydration of the white part of the egg is dehydrated.

 Soya beans are one of the few protein sources found in some plants that provide all essential amino acids.
-The highest demand for soybean is recommended by each vegetarian for protein source.
+The highest demand for soybean is recommended by each vegetarian for a good plant-based protein source.